Mapping AI Tools to Every Phase of Your SDLC

 OpenAI Codex

 OpenAI Codex is an autonomous coding agent that runs in the cloud, powered by a specialized version of o3 optimized for coding.
 Codex can write features, fix bugs, answer codebase questions, and propose pull requests for review.
 It is included with ChatGPT Plus ($20/month), Pro ($200/month), and Business ($30/user/month) plans.
-The companion Codex CLI is an open-source command-line tool that runs locally using GPT-5 by default and supports multimodal inputs like screenshots.
+The companion Codex CLI is a free, open-source command-line tool that runs locally using codex-mini-latest by default (priced at $1.50/1M input tokens, $6/1M output tokens via API).
+The CLI supports sandboxed execution and multimodal inputs like screenshots.

-Windsurf, originally built by Codeium, was acquired by Cognition AI (the company behind Devin) for approximately $250 million.
-It combines an AI-native IDE experience with autonomous agent capabilities through its Cascade feature.
-Windsurf’s proprietary Fast Context technology indexes your entire codebase and its Memories feature learns your architecture patterns over time.
-The Pro plan is approximately $15/month.
+Windsurf, originally built by Codeium, was acquired by Cognition AI (the company behind Devin) in July 2025 for approximately $250 million, giving Cognition both an autonomous agent and an IDE under one roof.
+Windsurf combines an AI-native IDE experience with autonomous agent capabilities through its Cascade feature.
+Its proprietary Fast Context technology indexes your entire codebase and its Memories feature learns your architecture patterns over time.
+Pro is approximately $15/month.

 Kiro (Amazon/AWS)